Dr. Matthew Paldy, PhD, LP

 College Depression in NYC Students

 Depression in college and graduate students is often less visible than people expect.
-Many students keep going—attending classes, submitting assignments, and showing up socially—while internally feeling drained, disconnected, or emotionally flat.
-On the outside things can look “fine,” but internally there is often a steady loss of motivation and meaning.
+Many students continue attending classes, submitting assignments, and engaging socially while internally feeling drained, disconnected, or emotionally flat.
+On the outside, things can look "fine," but internally there is often a steady loss of motivation and meaning.
 In NYC schools like NYU, The New School, and FIT, this can be intensified by constant pressure to perform, financial stress, and social comparison.

 Even when students are doing well, it can feel like they are always slightly behind or not doing enough.
 Over time, this creates a quiet withdrawal from life: less interest, less energy, and less emotional connection.
+As a former professor at Marymount Manhattan College and a faculty member in the Executive MBA Program at Saint Joseph's University, I have worked closely with students and professionals navigating intense academic and career pressures.

 What Depression Looks Like in Students

-Depression in students doesn’t always look like sadness.
-More often, it shows up as a slow reduction in energy, interest, and emotional responsiveness.
+Depression in students doesn't always look like sadness.
+More often, it shows up as a gradual reduction in energy, interest, and emotional responsiveness.
 Students may still function academically, but it starts to feel effortful, empty, or disconnected from any real sense of purpose.

 Common experiences include: